ivyldewitt/gc-go-projects/golang-log.md

 **Any Reflections?**:

 I'm not unfamiliar w/the for loop syntax, but it's good to take a deeper second look into some of these things.

+**D9: Monday, August 14th, 2017**

+**What did I learn today?**:
+Review of more control flow basics - a greater understanding of loops, modulus, and conditionals.
+In particular, using conditionals with if-else.

+**How does this build on from yesterday?**:
+Well... it's been a few days, but it builds on from learning how to use iterations (loops) to conditionals (if-else).

+**Key Takeways & Points to Review**:

+* Conditionals allow us to better segment behavior based on different sequences.
+* Using conditions with iterative declarations allow us to repeat a sequence of actions multiple times.

+**Any Reflections?**:

+This is useful in grounding me to the basics of conditionals and how those can be used to have a specific sequence of actions.